 Please place your garbage in the proper areas at the times specified only.
-If you don't respect the day, time and location set aside for garbage pickup, the municipality could fine you.
+If you don't respect the day, time and location determined for garbage pickup, the municipality could fine you.

 Use solid, airtight garbage cans.
-To find out the pickup days and times for your neighbourhood, visit the Tenant Services section of the OMHM website or call 311.
+To find out the pickup days and times for your neighbourhood, visit the Tenant Services section of the OMHM website (www.omhm.qc.ca) or call 311.